jask05/MyOS/README.md

 ## Environment folder

 I put some scripts to customize my experience using terminal.
-I've changed Bash to Fish and I'm using a customized Vim and Tmux.
+I've changed Bash shell to Fish and I'm using a customized Vim and Tmux.

 ## Functions folder